- UCAS course code

 - View full page

 Where applicants are applying for science and related degrees, this is likely to be made explicit in the offers you will receive.

-We require grades A*AA-ABB, including a minimum of grades AB in Chemistry and one of Biology, Physics and Mathematics (the Core Sciences).
+We require grades AAA-AAB, including a minimum of grades AA in Chemistry and one of Biology, Physics and Mathematics (the Core Sciences).
 Applicants predicted/who have achieved a B in their third A level will receive an offer of AAB, while those predicted/who have achieved an A or A* will be eligible for an offer of AAA.

 Subjects with overlapping content are not normally considered as separate A-levels; Further Mathematics is not considered alongside Mathematics and Human Biology is not considered alongside Biology.

 Your offer will generally at least match your predicted grades within the criteria and range specified above, unless a contextual offer applies.

 We believe that practical skills in the sciences are integral to a candidate s understanding and appreciation of these subjects.
 Therefore we encourage all applicants to undertake any practical skills assessment if it is available in their qualification.